chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Example Policy

-This policy shows two statements, each enforcing a different set of permissions.
+This policy has two statements, each enforcing a different set of permissions.
 The first policy statement grants "list" and "get" access to view users.
 The second statement grants access to all the actions comprising the `editor` role.
 Note that you may specify inline **actions** or use a **role** reference.